billpmurphy/pychan/README.md

 print generator.generate()
 ```

-Greentext is excluded by default, but you can include it when you call `update_texts()`.
+Greentext is excluded by default, but you can choose to include it in the Markov generator's corpus of sentences when you call `update_texts()`.

 ```python
 generator = CommentGenerator("pol") # uh oh